 How big is The Developing Child Summer Minor or Certificate cohort?

 The Developing Child cohort and core classes will be limited to 30 students.

 How long does it take to complete The Developing Child Summer Minor or Certificate?

-The Minor and Certificate may be completed in one summer or more.
+The Minor and Certificate must be completed in one summer.

 Does The Developing Child Summer Minor or Certificate qualify for the Summer Sessions scholarship?

 Yes.
 UC Berkeley students who complete all minor requirements with a grade of C- or better will recieve the $2K Summer Sessions Scholarship at the time of completion.
 Students enrolled in the certificate are not eligible for the scholarship.
 For more information contact Summer Sessions.

 Why pursue The Developing Child Summer Minor or Certificate?